wenchiyang/personal-page/_projects/2_Shield.markdown

 Using this safe policy, the agent will sample and perform an action in the environment.
 This shielding process provides a more realistic safety measure by integrating safety and uncertainty.

-## Status of project
+## Probabilistic Logic Shields

 We propose probabilistic shields as an alternative to the deterministic rejection-based shields.